meligera/nakano-gallery/README.md

 - [ ] Distribute images in backend (Ichika, Nino, Miku, Yotsuba, Itsuki, All)
 - [ ] Add slider to the images
+- [ ] Button to download the current image